Key Takeaways

 401(k) Plans

-When figuring out how to invest in your 20s, one way to maximize your long-term returns is by using tax-advantaged accounts.
-Investors who have a 401(k) plan through their employer may want to start here — for several reasons.
+When figuring out how to invest in your 20s, one way to help maximize your long-term returns is by using tax-advantaged accounts.
+If you have access to a 401(k) plan through your employer, it’s often a good place to start for several reasons.

 Individual Retirement Accounts (IRAs)

-A 401(k) plan isn't the only tax-advantaged account to consider.
-Individuals with earned income are also eligible to invest in individual retirement accounts, or IRAs, which are available through many mutual fund companies, brokerage firms, insurance providers and banks.
+A 401(k) plan isn’t the only way to invest in a tax-advantaged account.
+Individuals with earned income can also contribute to an individual retirement accounts, available through:

 Brokerage Accounts

-Perhaps you've exceeded the contribution limits for tax-advantaged accounts or you need the ability to withdraw your money before you hit retirement age.
-For these and several other reasons, you may want to open an investment account through a brokerage house or other investment services firm.
+Perhaps you've exceeded the contribution limits for tax-advantaged accounts, or you need the ability to withdraw your money before reaching retirement age.
+For these and other reasons, you may want to open an investment account through a brokerage house or investment services firm.
+Some key features are:

 Traditional vs. Roth Accounts